PowerDNS/pdns/docs/backends/lua2.rst

  is required if you want to be able to enable the zone cache or to search records.
- It is also required if you want to serve a zone **without a SOA in _another_ backend**: if you don't list your zone here pdns server will reject it (as unknown zone) and the requests will never reach lua2 backend.
+ It is also required if you want to serve a zone **without a SOA in _another_ backend**: if you don't list your zone here, pdns server will not recognize the zone as valid (and will treat it as unknown), causing the requests to never reach lua2 backend.

 ``dns_get_domain_metadata(domain, kind)``